 Hoe gezond is een smartwatch?

 How healthy a smartwatch is depends completely on how you use it.
 You can get a lot of data from it about your activities and sports.
-You can also improve your insights about your sleep with a smartwatch.
+Improving your sleep with a smartwatch is virtually impossible with today’s knowledge.

 Is het dragen van een smartwatch ongezond?